Update the logic that probes for the borgmatic streaming database dump, bootstrap metadata, and check state directories (#934). #937

 My Python isn't good enough to give this a proper review but thumbs up for supporting

-.
-I didn't think to make a fuss about it but strictly speaking system service state should be under/var/lib
+STATE_DIRECTORY.
+I didn't think to make a fuss about it but strictly speaking system service state should be under/var/liblike this makes it.
+Thanks for your work.Sure thing!
+And thanks for commenting..
+I'm glad to hear

-would be useful.
+STATE_DIRECTORYwould be useful.
 If you do want to review something that doesn't require a degree in Python, you can have a gander at the docs changes and make sure at least the documented logic (if not the actual code it's documenting) looks right:The text itself LGTM but I have some unrelated comments.

 It doesn't seem to be documented anywhere that borgmatic uses the runtime dir to place the bootstrap manifest into the archive and not just for the database backup feature.
 This means the runtime dir must be available and writable even if database backups aren't used.